Last Updated on

 Durga shows little boys and girls that women, too, possess great courage, strength and righteousness.

 Prahlada, the son of the demon Hiranyakashipu, was a great Vishnu devotee.
 However, his arrogant father hated Vishnu, as he considered himself to be the one true God, due to the boon he had received from Lord Brahma.
 He tried to have Prahlada killed by many methods, but Prahlada was always saved by Vishnu.
 After Hiranyakashipu’s last attempt on Prahlada’s life, he got killed by Narasimha, the man-lion incarnation of Vishnu.

 This story will teach children about the values of faith, devotion and patience.

 7. The Focus of Arjuna

 When the Pandavas were young, they trained under Drona, the master of combat.
 Drona wanted to test his pupils, so he stuck a toy bird in a tree and asked all of them to aim their bows at its eye.
-When he asked them what they could see the Pandavas gave different answers such as the bird, the leaves, the tree and so on.
+When he asked them what they could see, the Pandavas gave different answers, such as the bird, the leaves, the tree, and so on, and missed.
 Only Arjuna, without missing a beat, said he could see nothing more than the eye of the bird.
 Pleased, Drona asked Arjuna to shoot.
-Arjuna’s arrow pierced the bird’s eye perfectly.
+Arjuna’s arrow pierced the bird’s eye, perfectly.